epsitec/jsonbody/readme.md

 ## POST without `Content-Type` header

-Without the `Content-Type` header, this does not work:
+Without the `Content-Type` header, this would not work:

 ```cmd
 curl --data "{}" --header "Content-Type:" -X POST http://localhost:5000/test/demo
 ```

-AspNetCore returns this instead of `200 OK`:
+By default, AspNetCore returns this error:

 ```json
 {